WordPoints/wordpoints/src/readme.txt

 == Changelog ==

+= 1.3.0 =
+* New: User avatars are displayed in the points logs table.
+* New: Added [`[wordpoints_points]`](http://wordpoints.org/user-guide/shortcodes/wordpoints_points/) shortcode to display a user's points.
+* New: Users' points total may be [stored in a custom meta key](http://wordpoints.org/?p=153), allowing integration with other plugins.
+* Fixed: Logs for posts that have become private or protected are hidden from users who can't access them.

 = 1.2.0 =
 * New: Support for WordPress multisite See [here](http://wordpoints.org/user-guide/multisite/) for full details.
 * New: Network-wide points hooks for multisite.